Allstate Arena: Concerts

-The arena has been the site of many concerts, including acts such as BTS, Taylor Swift, Scorpions, AC/DC, Tina Turner, Metallica, Andrea Bocelli, Green Day, Grateful Dead, Phish, My Chemical Romance, Marilyn Manson, Nine Inch Nails, Ricky Martin, Lorde, Foo Fighters, R.E.M., Justin Bieber, Queen, Rauw Alejandro and Trans-Siberian Orchestra.
+The arena has been the site of many concerts, including by The Rolling Stones, The Who, Fleetwood Mac, Oasis, Bon Jovi, Van Halen, Prince, Ghost, Whitney Houston, Michael Jackson, The Cure, Mariah Carey, Cher, U2, Bruce Springsteen, Madonna, Elton John, Janet Jackson, Britney Spears, BTS, Ateez, Blackpink, Taylor Swift, Billy Strings, Ariana Grande, Scorpions, AC/DC, Iron Maiden, Tina Turner, Metallica, Andrea Bocelli, Green Day, Grateful Dead, Phish, Motley Crüe, My Chemical Romance, Marilyn Manson, Nine Inch Nails, Ricky Martin, Lorde, Justin Timberlake, Foo Fighters, R.E.M., Justin Bieber, Queen, Rauw Alejandro, IU, Trans-Siberian Orchestra, Kylie Minogue, (G)I-dle, Ive, Enhypen, NCT Dream, Tomorrow X Together, Suga, Babymonster and J-Hope.
+Survivor performed at the arena on January 19, 1985 to a sold-out crowd during their “Vital Signs” Tour.

-Styx recorded their reunion live album "Return To Paradise" at the arena on September 21, 1996.
+Styx recorded their reunion live album Return To Paradise at the arena on September 21, 1996.

-Gabriel Iglesias' Netflix special, "I'm Sorry for What I Said When I Was Hungry," was filmed at the arena in 2016.
+Gabriel Iglesias' Netflix special, I'm Sorry for What I Said When I Was Hungry, was filmed at the arena in 2016.

+Creed incident

+On December 29, 2002, rock band Creed were set to perform on tour promoting their album Weathered.
+Lead singer Scott Stapp (who had endured a widely publicized addiction to alcohol) arrived to the performance too intoxicated to enunciate any lyrics.
+The band performed three songs before Stapp's incoherent behavior began to noticeably affect their ability to perform.
+Four concertgoers sued Stapp and the band for failing to complete their performance, though this lawsuit was ultimately dismissed, and many criticized Stapp for his behavior throughout the incident.
+Creed later issued an apology on Stapp's behalf.

 Reagan-Bush rally

 On November 4, 1984, Ronald Reagan and George H. W. Bush held a campaign rally in the Horizon, two days before the 1984 presidential election.